Growing Threat of Synthetic Identity Fraud

 Despite the growing threat of synthetic fraud, there are steps businesses can take to protect themselves and remain compliant with evolving regulations:

-1. Enhanced KYC Procedures
+1. Strengthen KYC Procedures

 3. Collaboration with Credit Bureaus